NoumaanKaleem/StarcraftII_AI/README.md

-Using neuroevolution and a convolutonal neural network, I was able to create a Starcraft II bot capable of playing its own game.
+Starcraft II Bot capable of winning 1/2 games against medium-difficulty CPU.

-You must have Keras, Tensorflow-gpu, and the sc2 library in order to run the following code.
+Must have Keras, Tensorflow-gpu, and the sc2 library in order to run the following code.